oasysgames/oasys-docs/docs/hub-validator/1-operate-validator/1-3-join-validator.md

 ### 3. Register as a Validator
 Using CLI Tool, You must register your validator Owner address, validator Operator Address to Staking Contract.

-You can use oasys-pos-fe(WEB) instead CLI.
+You can use tools-fe(WEB) instead CLI.

 #### 3.1.
 Export Validator Owner private key